AlimuddinKhan/subsetSum_problem/src/README.md

 ```
 java pj2 SubSetSumSmp 10 123 123456 500
 ```
-Above command produces followig output;
+Above command produces following output;
 ```
 false
 ```

 ### Interacting with program :
-You can use various command line options alongwith pj2 library.
+You can use various command line options along with pj2 library.
 We will be using following 2 commands,

 |command|Description|
 |:----:|:----:|